marcellbarsony/rust/ransomware-decrypt/README.md

 ## Disclaimer

-This repository contains malware samples intended solely for **educational and research purposes**.
+This repository contains a malware implementation intended solely for **educational and learning purposes**.
 I am not responsible for any misuse or damage resulting from the use of this code.
 By accessing this repository, you agree to comply with all relevant laws and ethical standards.

-**Do not use this software for malicious activities.**
+**Do not use this software for malicious activities!**

 ### Work in Progress